 This course is intended to provide an introduction and broad overview of Amazon forest ecology and conservation, with a taxonomic focus on plants and a geographic focus on the Madre de Dios basin in southeastern Peru.
-The overarching theme is the incredible biodiversity of Amazon rainforests, the key factors and processes underlying its creation and maintenance, and the impact of anthropogenic disturbance – past, current and future – on these critically important forest ecosystems.
+The overarching theme is the incredible biodiversity of Amazon rainforests, the key factors and processes underlying its creation and maintenance, and the impact of anthropogenic disturbance – past, current and future – on these critically essential forest ecosystems.
 Classroom-style lectures will complement extensive field-based activities and interpretation, and individual and group projects.
 The basics of tropical plant taxonomy and field botany skills will be imparted through hands-on instruction and practice.
 The 2-week course will be divided between two long-term research sites and field stations on the Madre de Dios and Tambopata Rivers that provide access to a variety of representative habitats.
+Note that the same two sites are not used in each course.

 - Food & Lodging